perch fishing

 A very sensitive rod is required in order to feel all those perch bites.
 Some hits will be noticeable on almost any spinning rod.
 Others are subtle, like a sudden alleviation of tension on the rod tip – almost like an anti-bite.
 You can only feel those on a very sensitive rod.

-The perch has a mouth that inhales prey – it creates something like a vacuum in its mouth so that when the mouth opens, water floods in.
-A rod that is sensitive enough will allow the perch to move the lure a few inches with minimal resistance in order to do this, whereas a rod that’s too insensitive could result in lures being yanked out of fish’s mouths.
+The perch has a mouth that inhales prey – it creates something like a vacuum in its mouth.
+When the mouth opens, water floods in.
+A rod that is sensitive enough will allow the perch to move the lure a few inches with minimal resistance.
+A rod that’s too stiff could result in lures being yanked out of the fish’s mouth.

 ultra light perch rod

 It’s also more fun targeting these fish with lighter tackle since they never grow above 6lb.
-The rods that work best for perch are the same as the rods popular amongst LRF anglers sea fishing or the lighter bass rods used in calmer waters.
+The rods that work best for perch are the same as the rods popular amongst LRF anglers.

 What’s the best casting weight for a perch rod?

-The best casting weight for a perch rod is around 10g, with the lower range of 1-2g to help casting lighter lures.
-This is the best set up as long as pike are not heavily present in the water you’re fishing.
-The HTO Aikido is a good example.
-If larger pike are present, a rod that casts 20-30g would be more prudent, because you can’t filter out all the pike, even when fishing with smaller lures.
-For pike-filled larger lakes, we’d use a rod like the HTO Rockfish MH to help with the larger pike.
+The best upper casting weight for a perch rod is around 10-15g.
+A the lower range of 1-2g helps casting the lightest lures.
+This is the best set-up as long as pike are not heavily present in the water you’re fishing.
+The HTO Nebular Light Gamer is a good example.
+If larger pike are present, a rod that casts 20-30g would be more prudent.
+You can’t filter out all the pike, even when fishing with smaller lures.
+For pike-filled larger lakes, we’d use what we normally call a ‘bass rod‘ because the casting weight needed is the same.

 perch fishing in a pond

-Exploring local ponds and quarries is most of the fun for me
+Exploring local ponds and quarries is the best part

 What’s the best lure rod length for perch?